-Three common employee onboarding problems and how to fix them
+Five common employee onboarding problems and how to fix them

 So where does it all go wrong?
 When welcoming a new hire and setting them up to succeed, there are a number of common pitfalls, some of which your HRMS may be able to help avoid…

 1. Lack of manager involvement

-Managers, especially first line managers and supervisors, tend to be busy people.
+Managers, especially first-line managers and supervisors, tend to be busy people.
 And while few would deny that the first few days on the job are critical for a new team member, the reality is that they are often juggling so many priorities that the temptation to delegate, or even abdicate from responsibility for onboarding new hires, can be overwhelming.

 For the HR team attempting to ensure consistent and effective induction of new hires, a common tool is the humble checklist.
 A simple example might look like this:

 - Have a role and responsibilities discussion with new employees’ line managers.